Tara Stiles: Strala Yoga

 In 2008, Stiles met her husband Michael Taylor at the Ananda Ashram in Monroe, New York.
 The couple founded the NYC yoga studio Strala later that year.
 They made up the name, which is similar to the Swedish word "stråla" which means to "radiate light".
 Deepak Chopra and Jane Fonda are among her students; the former considers her his personal instructor.
 "I have been doing yoga for 30 years," he says.
 "I have had teachers of all kinds.
 Taking lessons from her has been more useful to me than taking yoga from anyone else."

-Stiles does not follow any school of yoga or instructor and focuses purely on its physical aspects and health benefits, with no philosophical or spiritual dimension.
+Stiles does not follow any school of yoga and focuses purely on its physical aspects and health benefits, with no philosophical or spiritual dimension.
 She eschews the Sanskrit names for yoga positions and does not ask students to chant.
 She hires instructors without regard to the certification process normally required elsewhere, preferring to assess them by watching them teach, although Strala does offer a teacher-training program.
 Strala's per-class fee, $10, is lower than other Manhattan yoga studios.

 Her goal is to make yoga more accessible.
 "People need yoga, not another religious leader.
 Quite often in New York, they want to be religious leaders, and it's not useful," she explains.
 "I was never invited to the party anyway—so I started my own party."
 Too many people outside yoga, she believes, see it as "something Jennifer Aniston does."
 Fonda has praised "her ability to make yoga accessible to people who might be scared of it or think it might be too esoteric."
 Stiles says she receives letters regularly from people, such as military men, who do her videos but are afraid to go to a yoga studio.
 "This studio is the first place I have felt comfortable," one Strala student told The New York Times.
 "It doesn't feel like it's all 26-year-old former dancers."

 Stiles' approach to yoga has met with some controversy in the yoga community.
 Jennilyn Carson of the popular YogaDork blog reports that some practitioners consider it "disrespect to what the practice is" for Stiles to promote it as a weight-loss method.
 "I don't care what Tara Stiles says yoga is," another yogini says.
 "It's not about making your body beautiful."
-Yoga traditionalists have also complained about her willingness to draw on her modeling background and exploit sex appeal in yoga-wear advertisements and her videos, some of which she has appeared in wearing short shorts and a tank top.
+Others have complained about her willingness to draw on her modeling background and exploit sex appeal in yoga-wear advertisements and her videos, some of which she has appeared in wearing short shorts and a tank top.
 "Who made these rules?", Stiles has responded.
 "I feel like I'm standing up for yoga."
 To critics of her videos and photo shoots, she says, "We should not be hiding behind our bodies.
 [They] should be empowering."
 To critics of her method of yoga instruction she said, "When they come to class, they see that we're guiding every single moment of movement.
 It's not chaos."